Dr Anna Robins

 - SEEK: Research profile

-Dr Anna Robins is a Senior Lecturer at University of Salford and has been teaching at the University for 16 years and has been Programme Leader of Exercise, Physical Activity and Health since 2003.
+Dr Anna Robins is a Senior Lecturer at University of Salford and has been teaching at the University since 2001, and has been Programme Leader of Exercise, Nutrition and Health since 2003.
 Anna has a PhD in Ingestive Behaviour and her research interests relate to dietary manipulations to improve health and enhance performance, where consideration is given to both physiological and psychological parameters.

 Bioenergetics and Nutrients (L4)

 Dietary Manipulations for gains in Health and Performance

 1997-2000 BSc (Hons) Exercise and Health Sciences (1st class)

 2000-2002 MSc Exercise and Nutrition Science (Distinction)